DennohKim/celo-tutorials-101/Build a simple token swap app using Celo Composer  and 0x api.md

 npm i web3
 ```

-At the top of your file, import the web3js package and import the ABI.
+At the top of your file, import the `web3.js` package and import the ABI of the ERC20 token.

 ```jsx
 import Web3 from 'web3'